petehep/interactive-Aus-map/USER_MANUAL_v3.1.md

 **View in Google Maps:**
 1. Click **"Google Maps"** link
 2. Opens the location in Google Maps
+3. **Send to your phone for navigation:**
+   - In Google Maps, click **"Send to your phone"**
+   - Or click **"Directions"** to start sat nav
+   - Perfect for turn-by-turn navigation while driving!
-3. Great for street view, directions, or photos!
+4. Also great for street view, reviews, or photos!

 **Add to Itinerary:**
 1. Click **"Add to Itinerary"** button